May 12, 2023

 The key to a magnificent marriage is found in Exodus 20:14, which reveals: “You shall not commit adultery.”

-God’s original plan for marriage in Genesis 2 emphasizes a supreme commitment between a husband and wife.
-It is of the highest priority, above any other human relationship.
+It is of the highest priority of any human relationship.
 The Bible also teaches about the permanence and purpose of marriage.
 Mark 10:9 says, "Therefore, what God has joined together, let not man separate."
-Adrian Rogers says, “Marriage is a romance; in the first chapter both the hero and the heroine die and become one new person.”
+Adrian Rogers says, “Marriage is a romance; in the first chapter, both the hero and the heroine die and become one new person.”

 As the next generation grows and prepares for marriage, we need to model magnificent marriages through our own.